koayon/blog/_drafts/mamba.markdown

 <br>
 <br>

-_Thanks to Gonçalo for reading an early draft and Jaden for the nnsight library used for the Interpretability analysis._
+_Thanks to Gonçalo for reading an early draft, Jaden for the nnsight library used for the Interpretability analysis and Tessa for Mamba patching visualisations._

 _Also see: [Mamba paper](https://arxiv.org/pdf/2312.00752.pdf), Mamba Python
 code, [Annotated S4](https://srush.github.io/annotated-s4/),